How to Use Personality Assessments to Find a Career You Love

 Sometimes it’s just about focusing your strength on the right type of work, but sometimes it’s that you really don’t like working in that strength.

-Early in my career, I happened to be good at program delivery, but I found the details anxiety-inducing and the inexorable march to the due date mind-numbing.
+Early in my career, I happened to be good at project management, but I found the details anxiety-inducing and the inexorable march to the due date mind-numbing.
 I realized I prefer to work with the bigger picture, design the solution, then hand off to someone who revels in thinking through the details and shepherding projects across the finish line.
 Once I knew this, I could draw the dividing line between work I loved and work that drained me.

 It’s the difference between finding work you CAN do as opposed to work you LOVE to do.
 It’s the latter we want, so if the only time a strength shows up is in work that you don’t enjoy, drop it.